 They were ideal for the crazy Austin winter weather—cool enough on 75ºF days and warm enough for chilly nights.
-For freezing weather you might want to add some thermal underwear or leggings underneath.
+When I experienced freezing weather in Japan, I added thermal leggings underneath.

-They are quite clingy so I imagine the black jeans will be too hot in the tropics, but the silver-grey version might be better (honestly, I don’t wear my jeans in the tropics anyway!).
+They are quite clingy, so the black jeans are too hot in the tropics, but the silver-grey version might be better (honestly, I don’t wear my jeans in the tropics anyway!).

 Finally, I appreciate that the Aviator website has photos of the jeans worn by different sized models, not just skinny ones.

 Aviator also has men’s jeans with the same travel-friendly features, as well as a range of merino wool clothes.